luccaloopz/JavaScript-Password-Generator/README.md

 }
 ```

-The below function is the `generatePassword()` function.
-This function's main responsibility is to gather user input data and to create the password itself, which is then transferred to the function above.
+The below code snippet is the `generatePassword()` function.
+This function's main responsibility is to gather user input data and to create the password itself, which is then transferred to the function above and stored within the text area on the user's screen (see the screenshot below).

 ```JavaScript
 function generatePassword() {